MouniriOuma/CliniBook/README.md

 - **UI Enhancements:** Improve the design with additional elements and animations.
 - **Unit Testing:** Add tests to cover both frontend and backend functionalities.
 - **Additional Features:** Notifications and appointment reminders.

+## Feedback and Contributions
+Your feedback is invaluable to me!
+If you have any suggestions, feature requests, or encounter any issues while using CliniBook, please feel free to reach out to me.

+## Contact Information
+For more information or inquiries, please contact OUMAIMA MOUNIRI at mouniri.ouma@gmail.com